NLeSC/eEcology-script-wrapper/docs/script_requirements.rst

 * **Id**, identifier of the script, will be used in package and url.
 * **Name**, Human readable name.
 * **Description**, short description of script.
 * **Arguments** that are required to run script.
 Includes order, format, possible choices, db credentials and db connection string.
+An input form will be made based on the arguments.

 Database
 ========